Travel details

 Pompey’s Pillar

-A massive stone column about 25 meters high, erected at the end of the 3rd century to commemorate the Roman emperor Diocletian.
-Carved from a single piece of granite, the grand column once formed part of a temple and now stands alone as one of the city’s representative ancient monuments.
+A massive stone column about 25 meters high, erected at the end of the 3rd century to commemorate the Roman Emperor Diocletian.
+Carved from a single piece of granite, the grand pillar was once part of a temple but now stands independently and is one of the city’s representative ancient monuments.

 [Japanese Guide]